Azure/azure-sdk-for-js/sdk/openai/openai/README.md

 import "@azure/openai/types";

 // Set AZURE_OPENAI_ENDPOINT to the endpoint of your
-// OpenAI resource.
+// Azure OpenAI resource.
 You can find this in the Azure portal. import "dotenv/config";

 // Your Azure Cognitive Search endpoint, and index name